Karim19Alaa/spring-boot-microservices/README.md

 ## Running

+1. Configure Mysql connection details in `application.properties` in __RatingsDataService__ and __TrendingMoviesService__.
+2. Configure MongoDB connection details in `application.properties` in __MovieInfoService__.
-You can run each project either using your IDE or *mvn spring-boot:run* starting from __DiscoveryServer__.
+3. You can run each project either using your IDE or *mvn spring-boot:run* starting from __DiscoveryServer__.
 Projects will run on the following endpoints:

 * Discovery Server - http://localhost:8761
 * Movie Catalog - http://localhost:8081/catalog/{userId}